nuxt-community/pwa-module/docs/modules/workbox.md

 ### `dev`

 (Boolean) Enable workbox in dev mode of nuxt.
-(Disabled by default - Not Recommanded)
+(Disabled by default - Not recommended)

 **IMPORTANT NOTE:** Remember to clean application data and unregister service workers in your browser or you will experience infinity loop!

-It is recommanded to test workbox using `nuxt build`/`nuxt start`.
+It is recommended to test workbox using `nuxt build`/`nuxt start`.
 You can enable debug mode using `workbox.config.debug`.

 <!-- Config -->